 This exciting event features projects and research developed by students throughout the 2023-24 academic year.
 Individual and group projects can cover a wide range of topics and can be shared as an informational exhibit, a research-based poster, an oral presentation, or a performance.
 The organizing committee welcomes all forms of academic or creative accomplishments including works of poetry, writing, artwork, and dance.

 Prizes will be awarded in each category.
 Additional awards will be presented by the University Libraries for Excellence in Information Literacy and Mont Alto’s Sustainability Committee (see Special Awards below for more details.)

 Share your work with the campus and surrounding community

 - Enhance your resume for employment and/or graduate school

 - Win prizes

-The project proposal application is at the bottom of this page.
+The project proposal application will be available at the bottom of this page in early 2024.
 Before submitting your proposal, please be sure to review all project guidelines and judging criteria.

 Guidelines and Judging Criteria

 The Academic Festival provides four project categories for you to submit and display your work.
 Click on each category below to learn about the recommendations, guidelines, and suggestions for submitting projects.
 Prizes will be awarded in each category.